Libraries & toolchains

 Modules and paths

-The ROCm toolchain can be used by loading a module providing ROCm.
+The ROCm stack can be used by loading a module providing ROCm.

 $ # A standalone ROCm.